Can I Subdivide Without Building the Units?

 Going through the process of town planning approval to build townhouses or units on your land and subdividing them can be a complex and lengthy process.
 Many land owners that we speak to want to know if they can just subdivide the land, or at least subdivide first.
 This may be due to budget constraints, or they may be seeking to add value to the land before selling.
 In some cases it may even be useful for bank loans and financing to subdivide prior to building.

-This is how the process can work:
+This is how the planning process can work:

 1. Apply for a planning permit to construct unit/s on your land.